richardye101/CSCD25-Final-Project/README.md

 </table>
 </div>

-If we look at the row that describes the mean, we can see that there is on average more positive sentiment associated with these subreddits than there is negative sentiment.
+If we look at the row that describes the mean, we can see that there is on average 14.63% positive sentiment associated with these subreddits and 9.92% negative sentiment.

+Based solely on this analysis, we see that the proportions of positive and negative sentiment are really similar between the subreddits that grew and those that contracted.

 # Conclusion

 We were able to find some interesting results with our analysis of the activity level changes between subreddits that grew and subreddits that contracted, and we were somewhat successful in clustering subreddits based on similar topics.
 We found that regardless of the overall activity change observed over the 2.5 years of data we have, there was a significant uptick in activity for all our filtered subreddits in early 2020, when COVID-19 lockdowns were being put in place around the world.

-Based on our brief sentiment analysis of the sentiment associated with each subreddit's submissions, we cannot conclusively say whether _activity level changes in subreddits are positively correlated with the degree of positive or negative sentiment associated with the activity._ We have only seen that there seems to be more positive sentiment associated with these contracted subreddits, but without looking at the growth subreddits as well, we cannot say whether that larger proportion of positive sentiment is meaningful or not.
+Based on our brief sentiment analysis of the sentiment associated with each subreddit's submissions, we cannot say whether _activity level changes in subreddits are positively correlated with the degree of positive or negative sentiment associated with the activity._ We have only seen that there seems to be more positive sentiment than negative sentiment associated with these all the subreddits we looked at.

+Therefore we cannot accept/reject our hypothesis, that **activity level changes in subreddits are positively correlated with the degree of positive or negative sentiment associated with the activity.**

+Thank you for taking the time to read through my data story and coming along with me on this data journey.
+I hope you learned something new today!

-If you'd like to learn more about me, check out this [video introduction of me](https://youtu.be/dQw4w9WgXcQ)
+If you'd like to learn more about me, check out my [video introduction](https://youtu.be/dQw4w9WgXcQ)
 <br />
 <br />
 <br />